One day the grandmother left the grandfather abruptly in the middle of the afternoon.

 She said, “Oh!
 Goodbye.”

-They might have thought it was the beginning of dementia, but I think it partially was done in defiance.
+They might have thought it was the beginning of dementia, but I think it was also done in defiance.

 She had done her duty and it was time to get outta there.